zyzbroker/elm-revisit/README.md

 ```

-if you develop Single Page Application (SPA), you want to ELM runtime to render the whole page.
+if you develop Single Page Application (SPA), you want the ELM runtime to render the whole page.
 Mightbe the page title and body are different for each page.
 In this case, you need to use Browser.application function.

 ```elm